 If the above methods do not work, you can use a humane live cat trap to capture the animal.
 The Edmonton Humane Society only supports the use of humane live cat traps as a last resort to remove an unwanted cat from a piece of property, and only if all appropriate actions are taken to ensure the health and safety of the trapped cat.

 The most commonly used humane cat trap is a metal cage with a plate on the bottom.
 When the cat is enticed into the cage, it steps on this plate, which closes the door behind it.
 Look under "Pest Control" in the Yellow Pages for companies that have available traps.

-Outdoor Carts in Your Neighbourhood
+Outdoor Cats in Your Neighbourhood

 If you see a healthy cat outdoors, the City encourages you to leave it where it is.
-Many of these cats have either escaped their owner’s house or you are owned outdoor cats that don’t need to come into a shelter.
-These cats are actually 10 times more likely to find their way back home than if they are brought to a facility.
-Source: Million Cat Challenge
+Many of these cats have either escaped their owner’s house or they are owned outdoor cats that don’t need to come into a shelter.
+These cats are actually 10 times more likely to find their way back home than if they are brought to a facility. – Source: Million Cat Challenge

 Cat owners are encouraged to only bring their cats outdoors in an enclosed area or with the use of a leash or tie to help keep them safe and at home.
-Owners can be part of the solution by spaying or neutering, licensing, microchipping and providing ID for their cats.
+Owners can be part of the solution by spaying or neutering, licensing, microchipping, and providing an ID for their cats.

 Click Edmonton Humane Society for more information on their admissions and the Capacity for Care program.

 Last edited: April 10, 2018